Yarımburgaz Cave: Archaeological sequence and formation processes

-Human impact
+Recent human impacts

 Barred main entrance of lower cave.

 A view of the cave inside at the main entrance of lower cave.

+Historic use of the upper cave dates to Byzantine and later times.
+The upper cave deposits were destroyed in historic and recent time by treasure hunting and illicit digging, which left 2–3 m deep pits.

 During the last two decades, the cave suffered serious, irreversible damage caused by the external interactions of humans.
 Following scientific excavations inside the cave, and the related publications in the 1990s, the cave gained wide popularity.
 For this reason, it was brought to the attention of several picnickers, treasure hunters, illegal explorers, amateur speleologists and archaeologists due to its past use as a historic cave-church and its proximity to the city center.
 In order to prevent further damage, the cave was closed off with iron bar gates during the scientific excavations between 1988 and 1990.
 However, because of neglect by the respective authorities, the gates lost their function in later years, and the cave would inevitably become a shelter frequented by drug users and prostitutes, who littered it.
 Currently, the cave walls are painted and scratched with graffiti.

 To establish a mushroom farm inside the cave, the cave grounds were leveled by a grader.
 The mouth of the cave was enlarged even to enable the grader's entry.

 The cave was also used several times as a setting in filmmaking and television productions that left permanent modifications inside the cave.
 The cave featured in the 1971 movie Ali Baba ve Kırk Haramiler (English: "Ali Baba and the Forty Thieves"), based on the folk tale Ali Baba, with a role as the treasure cave that opens with the magic words "open sesame" and closes off with "close sesame", respectively.
 For the filming of an episode of the television series Küçük Ağa (English: "Little Agha"), historic frescos on the cave walls were scratched off and removed, and some of them were painted over with exit signs.
 During the filming of the science-fiction movie Yorr’un Öyküsü (English: "The Story of Yorr"), a large pool was built inside the cave, which was then detonated by explosives according to the scenario.
 The cave also became a setting for the television comedy series Leyla ile Mecnun produced by the state-owned Turkish Radio and Television Corporation (TRT), in which fire was set to depict hell.
 The filming of some episodes of the television series Muhteşem Yüzyıl (English: "The Magnificent Century"), a prime-time historical soap opera, inside the cave without proper permission allegedly caused damage to the cave.
 As such, the Ministry of Culture and Tourism filed a complaint against the producers.

 A group of local politicians inspected the cave in February 2015, and reported that the cave's protection is still neglected despite its importance and status.